 It was not only built in Spain and Germany but also eventually at Dagenham.
 Aiming for the heart of the market, to which it arrived late, Ford spared no effort in marketing the car against the VW Polo, R5, and 127, all of which had been in the market for a few years when Fiesta production began in the spring of 1976.
 It was not as fun as the 127 nor as smooth as the R5 but it was also better made in many respects.

 How did Ford keep the cost low?
 By fitting some telltale cheap components and skimping out on certain features.
 The seats did not recline.
 Ventilation (without the optional flip-out ventipanes) was pitiful.
 The fittings were basic.
 Options were few.
 But as small, cheap cars went it was highly competent.

 The car was an immediate hit in Europe.
-It took only two years and three months for Ford to hit the 1 millionth Fiesta built.
-The European range was not remarkable in terms of speed or performance, but it was exactly what the market wanted.
+It took only two years and three months for Ford to hit the one millionth Fiesta built.
+The European range was not remarkable in terms of speed or performance at first, but it was exactly what the market wanted.

 Unexpectedly, thanks to changes in North America, some of the Fiesta’s remarkable volume was headed to the United States.

 The Fiesta may have been developed in part by execs in the United States, but it wasn’t ever meant to come stateside.
 Even its designers felt that it was too small for American tastes.